iddzzz/netizen-sentiment-analysis/README.md

 # Netizen Sentiment Analysis
-Sentiment analysis against a community in the social media
+Sentiment analysis against a community (ahmadiyya community in Indonesia) in the social media.

+## Project Overview
++ Analysing public opinion about the community to help the community prepare and improve future programs
++ Scraped 20k+ social media post samples from twitter using python and selenium
++ ...

 ## Web Scraping